russell-archer/StoreHelper/README.md

-# StoreHelper Demo
+# StoreHelper
-Implementing and testing In-App Purchases with `StoreKit2` in Xcode 13, Swift 5.5, iOS 15.
+Implementing and testing In-App Purchases with `StoreKit2` in Xcode 13 with SwiftUI, Swift 5.5, iOS 15 and macOS 12.

 See also [In-App Purchases with Xcode 12 and iOS 14](https://github.com/russell-archer/IAPDemo) for details of working with the `StoreKit1` in iOS 14 and lower.